Kesig777/vite-plugin-devtools-json/README.md

 });
 ```

 While the plugin can generate a UUID and save it in vite cache, you can also
 specify it in the options like in the following:

 ```
   plugins: [
-    devtoolsJson({uuid: "6ec0bd7f-11c0-43da-975e-2a8ad9ebae0b":}),
+    devtoolsJson({ uuid: "6ec0bd7f-11c0-43da-975e-2a8ad9ebae0b" }),
     // ...
   ]
 ```